-Fourteen Golf’s latest release, the forged RM4 wedges, are as premium as they come right down to the last detail.
+The Fourteen RM4 wedge is as premium as they come right down to the last detail.

 Fourteen Golf has been around for two decades and, while still a relatively small player in the industry, their products have been proven on the highest level.
 The brand was born in 2002 and developed notoriety almost overnight after Ernie Els won the British Open with a Fourteen Golf driving iron in the bag.
 The win garnered attention from some of the world’s best players and the golfing public.

 Almost twenty years later, Fourteen Golf has released their newest product – the RM4 wedges.
 The RM4 incorporates a new “step blade” design which is a separation between the left and right side of the club (as can be seen above).
 This design shifts the center of gravity to the heel in lower lofted wedges for assistance in full shots.
 The “step” (and center of gravity) moves toward the toe in the higher lofted clubs for improved feel and control on shorter chips and pitches around the green.

 One thing I despise are wedges that are too busy with logo and design.
 Less is more, right?
 The RM4 embodies that aesthetic.
 A light brushed steel covers most of the wedge with only their trademark feather logo and “RM4” etched on the back with black paint fill.

 Despite having different lofts and grinds, each wedge has very soft, rounded edges which I’ll talk more about in the performance section.
 The RM4s have some offset but the weighting actually wants to roll the face open at address.
 These look the part of a boutique wedge.